 CDBG activities that assist in the creation of additional affordable housing units are a top funding priority in Rhode Island's Small Cities CDBG program.
-CDBG-funded downpayment assistance programs assist low and moderate income families to purchase a home.
-CDBG provides operating assistance to regional housing consortia (Church Community Housing Corporation - Newport County) that administer housing rehabilitation programs as well as developing affordable rental and homeownership housing units.
-Finally, CDBG funds residential rehabilitation loan and grant programs administered at the local level for the state's residents.
+OHCD has an affordable housing set aside for development and preservation of affordable units.
+In some municipalities, CDBG-funded downpayment assistance programs assist low and moderate income families to purchase a home.
+Finally, CDBG set aside funds also support residential rehabilitation loan and grant programs administered at the local level for the state's residents.
+Due to staff changes in several local housing rehabilitation programs and at the state CDBG office, less awards were made under the housing rehabilitation set aside program.
+Housing rehabilitation demand remains strong, and awards are expected to return to past levels in PY18.